MattBlack85/django-bproject/README.md

 Settings
 ----------
-Now we have to tweak some settings in order to procede.
+Now we have to tweak some settings in order to proceed.
 In the folder `bproject` there is a `settings.py` file, open it and ignore almost everything, for now look at SECRET_KEY and DATABASES and INSTALLED_APPS variables.
 * SECRET_KEY: is a secret and should remain secret, it's created automatically (and randomly) by django and it provides cryptographic signing, don't share it for any reason with anyone.